Maryjane Fahey: Career

 In 1975, Fahey began working as a freelance art director and designer for magazines.
-When Roger Black hired her, Fahey began traveling internationally launching magazines and newspapers and specializing in photo direction and typography.
-They launched Fast Company and Esquire Gentleman, re-designed Esquire, Newsweek and several international newspapers.
+When Roger Black hired her, Fahey was part of the team to launch Fast Company and Esquire Gentleman, re-designed Esquire, Newsweek and several international newspapers.

 Editorial

 In 2003, Fahey and David O'Connor started FaheyOConnor, a New York City-based design studio specializing in editorial, photography and creative direction.
-Fahey led the launch of Women's Health and rebrand of all the Home Décor magazines for Spain's Axel Springer, including Nuevo Estilo and Mi Casa.
+Their company led the redesign of BusinessWeek.

-In January 2010, Fahey founded Maryjane Fahey Design, a New York City-based design studio specializing in global brands which included Better Homes and Gardens, Cosmopolitan Russia, The Boston Globe.
-Fahey led the redesign of Tatler Asias redesign, which covered territories from Korea to Beijing.
+In January 2010, Fahey founded Maryjane Fahey Design, a New York City-based design studio.
+Fahey worked on the redesign of Tatler Asia.

 In 2012, Fahey co-wrote "Dumped: A Grown-Up Guide to Gettin' Off Your Ass and Over Your Ex in Record Time" with co-author Caryn Rosenthal.

-In 2016, Fahey turned to the editorial side of publishing as founding editor of AARP's Disrupt Aging, a platform focused on combating ageist stereotypes.
+In 2016, Fahey became founding editor of AARP's Disrupt Aging, a platform focused on combating ageist stereotypes.

 In 2018, Fahey founded Glorious Broads, a site focused on women over 50.
-Glorious Broads has over 300,000 followers on social media.

 Public appearances

-Fahey has been a guest on podcasts like Reese Witherspoon's The Bright Side, Superage, Rich Little Broke Girls and more.
-Fahey has written for The Zoe Report, Huffington Post and Next Avenue.
+Fahey has been a podcast guest on Reese Witherspoon's The Bright Side, Superage and Rich Little Broke Girls.
+She has written for The Zoe Report, Huffington Post and Next Avenue.

-Fahey has hosted conferences, interviewing guests such as Ashton Applewhite and Elizabeth White to audiences of 300+ participants.
 She has also performed at Joe's Pub with Generation Women.